StMorris/spark-x-databricks/Employee attrition/readme.md

-**Employee attrition** is defined as the natural process by which employees leave the workforce – for example, through resignation for personal reasons or retirement – and are not immediately replaced.
+## **Employee attrition** is defined as the natural process by which employees leave the workforce – for example, through resignation, for personal reasons or retirement – and are not immediately replaced.
 **Attrition** is a problem that impacts all businesses, irrespective of geography, industry and size of the company. **Employee attrition** leads to significant costs for a business, including the cost of business disruption, hiring new staff and training new staff.
 As such, there is great business interest in understanding the drivers of, and minimizing staff attrition.

 **This can happen for many reasons:**